What Happens If I Miss My Second Dose of COVID-19 Vaccine?March 1, 2021 - Katie McCallum

 - Leave your first appointment with your second appointment scheduled.
 The process for scheduling your second dose will vary depending on where you get vaccinated, but don't hesitate to ask questions about the process if it's not already made clear to you.
 Ideally, don't leave your first appointment without having your second one scheduled.

 - Know which vaccine you received.
-The Pfizer and Moderna vaccines have different recommended dosage intervals, and the two vaccines are not interchangeable.
+The Pfizer and Moderna vaccines have different recommended dosage intervals in the initial series.
 While at your appointment, don't forget to ask which vaccine you're receiving.
 This information will help you stay on top of the timing for your second dose, especially if your vaccination site doesn't allow you to schedule your second dose immediately.